Six municipalities in Rivierenland are launching "Stevig Ouderschap": extra support for young parents

-Stevig Ouderschap offers parents a helping hand in raising their young children.
-It focuses on topics such as parenting, communication, stress, and everyday life with a young child.
+Stevig Ouderschap offers parents guidance in raising their young children.
+It addresses topics such as parenting, communication, stress, and daily life with a young child.

-Good news for young families in Rivierenland: six municipalities are launching the Stevig Ouderschap (Strong Parenting) program.
-This proven program offers extra support to parents who have just had a baby.
+Good news for young families in Rivierenland: six municipalities are launching the Stevig Ouderschap program.
+This proven program offers extra support to parents who have recently had a baby.
 The participating municipalities are Buren, Culemborg, Neder-Betuwe, Tiel, West Betuwe, and West Maas en Waal.
-With this step, they are joining more than 200 other municipalities in the Netherlands that already use this approach.
+With this step, they join over 200 other municipalities in the Netherlands that already utilize this approach.

 What is Firm Parenting?

-Strong Parenting is a program that supports parents in raising their young children.
-Parenting can sometimes be intense and can raise doubts, concerns, or questions.
-In such cases, Strong Parenting offers a helping hand.
-Parents receive several home visits from a youth nurse from the health clinic.
+Stevig Ouderschap is a program that supports parents in raising their young children.
+Parenting can be demanding at times, and parents may have doubts, concerns, or questions.
+In such cases, Stevig Ouderschap offers a helping hand.
+Parents receive several home visits from a pediatric nurse from the child health clinic.
 During these visits, topics such as parenting, communication, stress, and daily life with a young child are discussed.

 Why this program?

-The first years of a child's life are crucial for healthy development.
-When parents feel supported, children grow up better.
-Strong Parenting helps to identify and prevent problems early on.
-Together, we can ensure a safe and healthy start for every child.
+A child’s early years are crucial for healthy development.
+When parents feel supported, children are better able to thrive.
+Stevig Ouderschap helps identify and prevent problems early on.
+Together, we ensure a safe and healthy start for every child.

 Who is it for?

-The program is intended for parents who could use extra support.
-For example, because they themselves had a difficult childhood, have few people around them, or find it difficult to raise their child.
-The assistance is voluntary, free of charge, and takes place in people's homes.
+The program is designed for parents who could use some extra support.
+For example, because they had a difficult childhood themselves, have few people around them, or find it hard to raise their child.
+The assistance is voluntary, free of charge, and provided in people’s homes.